 Benefits of ISO 37001:2016 Certification

-ISO 37001:2016 certification is designed to help protect the organisation, its assets, and shareholders from the effects of bribery and corruption.
-Because certification must be completed by a qualified, independent third party, it adds a distinct level of credibility to the organisation’s management system and ensures that the organisation is implementing a viable anti-bribery management program using widely accepted controls and systems.
+ISO 37001:2016 certification is designed to help protect the organisation, its assets, and shareholders from bribery and corruption.
+Because Certification must be completed by a qualified, independent third party, it adds a distinct level of credibility to the organisation’s management system.
+It ensures that the organisation is implementing a viable anti-bribery management program using widely accepted controls and systems.

 - Provides needed tools to prevent bribery and mitigate related risks

 - Helps an organisation create new and better business partnerships with entities that recognise ISO 37001 certified status, including supply chain manufacturing, joint ventures, pending acquisitions and co-marketing alliances